thundergnat/Lingua-EN-Numbers/README.md

     no-commas($state);

-NOTE: the comma() routine and no-comma flag have nothing to do with each other, do not interact, and serve completely different purposes.
+NOTE: the comma() routine and no-commas flag have nothing to do with each other, do not interact, and serve completely different purposes.

 ----